igz212/Recognizing-the-place-of-birth-from-the-image-of-the-person-s-face/README.md

-# Face-classification-SVM-
+# Face-classification-using-openCV2
-face classification by SVM Classifier and HOG descriptor
+face classification by HOG and LBP descriptors; Using Support Vector Machine, Logistic Regression and Random Forest classifiers